SakamotoMari/sakamotomari.github.io/source/about/index.md

 - For the moment it may be not targeted at you, but I will feel happy if you could acquire anything from my writings

 ## My interests
- - Recently interested in Anthropology
+ - What is a Good Life?
  - User Experience Design (currently working as a UX Designer in the field of Securities)
  - Stories (including animations, films, novels, comics)
  - Taking photos, basically focusing on non-humans (see [my Unsplash page](https://unsplash.com/@sakamotomari))